needle-tools/needle-engine-support/documentation/getting-started/typescript-essentials.md

 // → myFirstVector is now 100, 100, 100
 ```

-you have to use a method on the `Vector3.prototype` to archieve the same result (just with a  little more boilerplate code)
+you have to use a method on the Vector3 type to archieve the same result (just with a little more boilerplate code)

 ```ts
 const myFirstVector : Vector3 = new Vector3(1, 1, 1)